AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Note:** Plugin is in early development, currently only .clip files are supported and customization is limited.
 Let me know if there are other formats you wish to see support.

-**Planned Support:**
-- Add support for .blend files
-- Add support for .psd files
-- Automatically resize node to fit thumbnail
-- Allow users to choose between file types to add to obsidian vault vs simple links
-- Allow users to customize their own thumbnail if they don't like the default ones provided by the native files
-- Allow custom scale for viewing different file types .blend .clip .pdf .psd so forth

 ## Canvas Thumbnails Behavior

 ![](https://github.com/AbyssalSoda/Canvas-File-Thumbnails/blob/master/CT.gif)